diamondburned/docs/src/sections/Caring.md

 in the form of:

 - **Listening**: Diamond may need to vent or talk about [its] feelings.
-[It] may need someone to listen to [it] without judgment or interruption.
+[It] may need someone to listen to [it2] without judgment or interruption.
 Normally, [it] will do this in [its] private chat room.
 - **Validation**: Diamond may need someone to validate [its] feelings and thoughts.
 [It] may need to hear that [its] feelings are valid and that [it] is not alone.
-- **Encouragement**: Diamond may need someone to encourage and motivate [it].
+- **Encouragement**: Diamond may need someone to encourage and motivate [it2].
   [It] may need to hear that [it] is doing well and that [it] is making progress.
-- **Attention**: Diamond may need someone to give [it] their personal attention.
+- **Attention**: Diamond may need someone to give [it2] their personal attention.
 [It] may need to feel that [it] is important and valued by someone else.
 Typically, this may be done by spending time with Diamond or by doing other, more intimate activities.
   - You may find the section [Trusting](Trusting.md) and [Controlling](Controlling.md) useful.